510: The Painted Hills

 [Sung.] -Nique, -nique, -nique ...

 A line from the song “Dominique” by the Singing Nun, a.k.a.
-Sister Luc Gabrielle, a Belgian nun in the Dominican order.
-Sample lyrics: “Dominique, nique, nique, over the land he plods/And sings a little song/Never asking for reward/He just talks about the Lord.”
+Sister Luc-Gabrielle, a Belgian nun in the Dominican Order.
+Sample lyrics: “Dominique, nique, nique, o're the land he plods along/And sings a little song/Never asking for reward/He just talks about the Lord.”
 (Thanks to Sarah McKinney for this reference.)

 Thus ends a day in the life of Ivan Denisovich.

-A Day in the Life of Ivan Denisovich is a novel by Russian author Alexander Solzhenitsyn that follows the titular character through a typical day as a prisoner in a Siberian labor camp.
-(Solzhenitsyn himself was imprisoned for more than a decade for making insulting statements about Soviet dictator Joseph Stalin in a letter to a friend.)
+One Day in the Life of Ivan Denisovich is a 1962 novel by Russian author Aleksandr Solzhenitsyn that follows the titular character through a typical day as a prisoner in a Soviet labor camp.
+(Solzhenitsyn himself was imprisoned for eight years for insulting Soviet dictator Joseph Stalin in a letter to a friend.)

 In the Old Testament, Jezebel was the wife of King Ahab, the ruler of Israel.
 She introduced the worship of Baal into Israel, and her name has come to personify a wicked woman.
 In the Bible, she is killed by Jehu, the military leader of the prophet Elisha, who orders her eunuchs to throw her from a window of her palace, where her body is eaten by dogs.